ez-may/Root-Me_Programming_Challenges/README.md

-These are my solutions to the programming challenged on root-me.org.
+These are my solutions to the programming challenges on root-me.org.